 Over the years, I had a lot of experiences with people close to me who had drinking problems.
 I really began to question how alcohol became a substance that people thought was cool and exciting.
 I will say that I enjoy a martini or margarita, but to drink it regularly is not a good thing for my body or my mind.
 There’s really nothing cool about the behavior that comes from regular drinking.
 Thus, this ended.

 Instant Results From Making A Conscious Choice To Feel Better

 What happened after that was amazing.
 My body started to re-shape itself.
 Yes, although I have always been what you may call slender, I got thinner and more refined, more in the shape that I wanted to see.
 Suddenly I lost a lot of “padding”.
 I started to see the shape of the muscles in my arms and legs.
 I could see abs!!
 This was all from not drinking!
 Not to mention that I was also feeling a lot better.
 No more feeling foggy in the morning from having had drinks the night before.
 My hair was less frizzy, my mind a lot clearer and my body was feeling great!
 No more inflammation!

-As I write this, my goals for wellness are growing… as it is a journey, I am remembering how important it is to keep in tune with them.
+As I write this on my path to healing, my goals for wellness are growing… as it is a journey, I am remembering how important it is to keep in tune with them.